 Check the Security Filtering settings in your policy.
 By default, all new GPO objects in the domain have the permissions for the Authenticated Users group enabled.
 This group includes all users and computers in the domain.
-It means the policy will be applied to all users and PCs within its scope.
+It means the policy will be applied to all users and computers within its scope.

 If you are using non-standard GPO security filters, check that there is no explicit prohibition on the use of GPO for target groups (Deny).

-GPO WMI Filtering
+Group Policy GPO WMI Filtering

 gwmi -Query ‘select * from Win32_OperatingSystem where Version like "10.%" and ProductType="1"‘

 If the query returns any data, then the WMI filter will be applied to this computer.

 Disable User or Computer Settings in Group Policy Object